saschazar21/actions/packages/localhost-screenshot/README.md

   url: /about
 ```

-The example configuration above will set `_build` as website root, create 3 screenshots from the website's `/about` page based on the viewport of the listed devices (requesting the website's dark mode, should it support automatic detection), and store the results in the directory set as `$HOME` environment variable (e.g. `/home/runner/work/_temp/_github_home` - see the [environment variables section](https://docs.github.com/en/actions/reference/environment-variables#default-environment-variables) in the GitHub docs).
+The example configuration above will set `_build` as website root, create 3 screenshots from the website's `/about` page based on the viewport of the listed devices (requesting the website's dark mode, should it support automatic detection), and store the results in the [output directory](#output-files).

 ### Demo workflow